Joseph A. Lombardo

 A lawful excuse is one that is warranted, authorized or sanctioned by the law, and that is not contrary to or forbidden by law.
 An example of a lawful excuse would be confinement to a hospital or institution, preventing a defendant from appearing when required at a specific time and place.

 While it is never a good idea to miss a court appearance, there are reasons why you may be unable to appear.
 In the event that you know that you will miss a court appearance because you are confined to a hospital, you should contact the court clerk or a criminal attorney who will be able to alert the court before the date of your appearance.

-What Are the Possible Penalties for Missing a Court Appearance?
+What Are the Possible Penalties for Missing a Court Appearance in NJ?

 As noted above, missing a court appearance is a serious event and you should never willingly miss a required court appearance.